withastro/roadmap/proposals/0000-hybrid-output.md

 ## Internal API

 Astro needs to detect/understand the `export const output` syntax.
-This should be implemented as a specific post-processing Babel plugin.
+This should be implemented as a specific post-processing Vite plugin.
 The plugin will detect the existence of valid ESM exports of `output` (`export const output`, `export let output`, `export var output`, `export { output }`, etc) and attach the statically detected `output` value to the module metadata under the `astro` namespace.
 This will allow us to track the `output` mode of any public route.

 > **Note**
 > Astro Routes include `.astro` pages, but also API endpoints (`src/pages/api/user.ts`)!
-It's important that this RFC handles both of these constraints in a uniform way, hence the use of a post-processing Babel plugin rather than implementing this feature in `@astrojs/compiler`.
+It's important that this RFC handles both of these constraints in a uniform way, hence the use of a post-processing Vite plugin rather than implementing this feature in `@astrojs/compiler`.

 The **build** API needs to be updated to handle the new `'hybrid'` output mode.
 Implementation-wise, this will be similar to the existing `'server'` implementation, but it will also adopt portions of the `'static'` build to statically generate any routes that are not handled at request time.